 As the efficiency stage is largely about collecting different data, with expanded forms of research, analysis, modeling and monitoring, there will be additional costs that build upon current budgets allocated for activities that only partially achieve the purposes set out here.
 However, because they are modifications, rather than entirely new programs, the net costs will not be excessive since presumably existing budgets can be subsumed within this new approach.

 At the substitution stage, new expenditure on planning and coordination processes are required, ones that begin to take advantage of the new data.
 Expenditures are also required on new kinds of incentives to shift farmer, firm and consumer behaviour.
-But at this stage, the savings associated with reduced environmental degradation and improved health should start to appear.
+But at this stage, the savings associated with reduced environmental degradation (see Goal 5, Sustainable Food, Financing the Transition) and improved health (see Goal 3, Food as health promotion, Financing the Transition) should start to appear.
 With the changes associated with other parts of this change agenda, mechanisms to capture these savings for re-investment will be in place.
 There will also be different earmarked taxes in place that can be allocated to some of these new expenditure areas.

 At the redesign stage, system-wide savings associated with input reductions, subsidy shifts, consumption changes, and improved health and environmental performance should be fully apparent.
 Many of these savings will be captured at the firm, farm and household levels, others via reduced expenditures in departmental budgets.
 The potential net benefits, however, will not be apparent without some significant modelling work in the near term.